 Graduate Study in Education

-Ithaca College offers two graduate programs in education, both designed to prepare academically-talented liberal arts graduates for careers as teachers.
+Ithaca College offers graduate programs in education designed to prepare academically-talented liberal arts graduates for careers as teachers.

 Master’s Degrees Offered:

 Students are admitted in cohort groups each year and participate together in rigorous coursework and extensive field experiences.
-Both programs are full-time, one-year programs that begin in the summer; just 12-13 months later, our graduates have earned their master’s degrees and full eligibility for certification.
+Our programs are full-time, one-year programs that begin in late May; just 12-13 months later, our graduates have earned their master’s degrees and eligibility for certification.

 The M.A.T. and M.S. programs are approved by and registered with the New York State Education Department -- and with certification reciprocity agreements with more than 30 other states and jurisdictions, our programs open doors to classrooms all over the country.